 Customs intermediary: “Customs declarations are complicated”, the Government notes in its border document, so it reminds traders that the majority of businesses that currently trade outside the EU use an intermediary for this work, such as customs agents, fast parcel operators (FPOs), freight forwarders or brokers, to help them meet requirements.

 Duty Deferment Account: Traders who import goods regularly may benefit from having a duty deferment account (DDA).
 This enables customs charges including customs duty, excise duty, and import VAT to be paid once a month through Direct Debit instead of being paid on individual consignments.

 VAT on imported goods: VAT registered traders are able to account for import VAT on their VAT return by using postponed VAT accounting from 1 January 2021.
 Unless they are eligible to defer their supplementary declarations, they are not compelled to use postponed VAT accounting.

 Commercial arrangements: Individual commercial contracts and arrangements may alter the default legal responsibilities and requirements.
 Contractual obligations for international commercial transactions are outlined in the Incoterms rules, which are administered by the International Chamber of Commerce.

-Controlled goods: Goods that require import licences will require standard customs declarations from 1 January 2021.
+Controlled goods: Goods that require import licences require standard customs declarations from 1 January 2021.
 Controlled goods include items such as Excise goods, endangered species, controlled drugs and other goods listed in Appendix C of the Government’s guidance.
-High-risk live animal and plant imports will be subject to physical checks at the point of destination or an approved premise and there is a requirement to pre-notify certain movements of these items.
+High-risk live animal and plant imports are subject to physical checks at the point of destination or an approved premise and there is a requirement to pre-notify certain movements of these items.

 Useful feature articles